In May 1967, growing tensions in region led Israel to expect that a potentially destructive catastrophic Arab attack was imminent.

-Arab mobilization compelled Israel to mobilize its own troops, 80 percent of whom were reserve civilians, with Israel fearing a coordinated attack along three borders.
+Arab mobilization compelled Israel to mobilize its own troops, 80 percent of which were reserve civilians, with Israel fearing a coordinated attack along three borders.
 Israelis believed a war would result in mass casualties, and perhaps even the destruction of the nineteen year old Jewish State.

 On June 4, Israel’s cabinet voted 12-2 in favor of a preemptive strike, and on June 5, Israeli warplanes attacked the Egyptian air force, destroying most of its aircraft.
 Jordan and Syria soon entered the fray.
 In rapid speed, the smaller but better trained and commanded Israel Defense Forces captured the Sinai Peninsula and the Gaza Strip from Egypt and gained control of the West Bank, including the eastern sector of Jerusalem, from Jordan and the Golan Heights from Syria.

 In a catastrophic military defeat — which shook the Arab world for years to come — the Arab nations ceased their fight six days after the war began.